 Why the daffodil?

-Brief history of the Warsaw Ghetto Uprising
+How can you get involved in the commemoration of the Warsaw Ghetto Uprising